StarpTech/nextjs-rkoa-505/README.md

 ## Getting Started

 1. Copy the `.env.example` file to `.env` anddqwddwedwedew fil.dqwdwefewfedewdewqwdwqwedewdew
-2. Install the dependencies and run hrthrtddqwdrtqdqwdqwh cowefwefwewedwedewdewfewfwefmplefwefwefweffwetedddd dqwdqqwdwdwqdqwwdqwdwqwddewdwedededewdddddddcsfewfefewcsddwedwecdweddewdewdewdewdwdewdxddewwedweddwedwedewdewwedewdewdampqwswedewdewqswqqwdqwdqdle in one qwdewdewedwedwewdqwwqd:ddewdewdewd dweewfwefwedwedwedewdewdewdew
+2. Install the dependencies and run hrthrtdddqwdqwdwqwdrtqdqwdqwh cowefwefwewedwedewdewfewfwefmplefwefwefweffwetedddd dqwdqqwdwdwqdqwwdqwdwqwddewdwedededewdddddddcsfewfefewcsddwedwecdweddewdewdewdewdwdewdxddewwedweddwedwedewdewwedewdewdampqwswedewdewqswqqwdqwdqdle in one qwdewdewedwedwewdqwwqd:ddewdewdewd dweewfwefwedwedwedewdewdewdew
 ```shell
 npm install && npm start